Explore Dortmund - Things to do in Dortmund, Germany | Germany Travel Blogs

 It’s highly suggested to explore the old town of Dortmund by foot.
-The surrounding of the Church is really happening.
+The surrounding of the Church is really happening and almost always crowded.

 There are lots of cafes and restaurants and the big square near the Church.
 In the summer, it’s the best place to hangout and enjoy the sun in outdoor sittings of ice cream cafes.
 The church is well connected with the Public transport (U-bahn and buses).

 Signal Iduna park is a home ground of the famous BVB club.
 The stadium was constructed for the purpose of hosting the World cup of 1974.
 Since then, the stadium has hosted many World cup and club matches.